EMPERORAYUSH/ACEPLUS/README.md

 Before installing AcePlus, ensure you have the following installed:

-- Python 3.8 or higher
+- Python 3.8 or higher and uv
+- To install uv, run: `pip install uv`
 - Node.js 18.x or higher and npm

 ### Setup Instructions